Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 On the extremely low axis ratio of Zangetsu, it is worth noting that highly elongated LSB galaxies are rare even for cases not as extreme as Zangetsu.
 In \citet{li2023UPG}, the authors adopted a slightly relaxed ellipticity cut ($b/a>0.35$) but only added four galaxies in the $b/a<0.37$ region.
 Assuming the $b/a$ distribution of the SMUDGes reflects the intrinsic one of the underlying population, we would expect $2$\% galaxies at $b/a<0.25$ by extrapolating the histogram to the $b/a<0.37$ region using a beta distribution with shape parameters $\alpha=3.83$ and $\beta=2.10$.
 Furthermore, the commonly adopted axis ratio cut in LSB/UDG searches (e.g., \citealt{Zaritsky2023SMUDGesV, li2023UPG, Greco2018LSB}) is justified, as the $b/a < 0.4$ regime is more heavily contaminated with edge-on disc galaxies or tidal features related to galaxy merger or interaction.
-In the case of Zangetsu, though, the combination of the low \ser{} index and high ellipticity makes it unlikely to explain Zangetsu as an ``edge-on disk'' scenario since the profile deviates significantly from an exponential disk.
+In the case of Zangetsu, though, the combination of the low \ser{} index, high ellipticity, lack of infrared detection (Figure \ref{fig:multiband_image}) and absence of color gradient on the spatially resilved $g-i$ color map makes it unlikely to explain Zangetsu as an ``edge-on disk'' scenario since the profile deviates significantly from an exponential disk.
 And, as will be discussed later, Zangetsu itself is unlikely to be a tidal feature as in the ``Sumo Puff'' case (\citealt{greco2018sumo}): the redshift of the nearby galaxy, the lack of other signatures of tidal interaction, and the relative configuration between the galaxy and Zangetsu all make it challenging for such a picture.

-At the same time, Zangetsu does show a distorted morphology, as evidenced by the asymmetric light distributions in all optical bands and the residual image of the 2-D \ser{} model (see the bottom-right panel of Fig. \ref{fig:profile}).
-Also, despite the low S/N, there is evidence that Zangetsu's outer surface brightness profile falls more sharply than the \ser{} model, suggesting an even lower \ser{} index for the outer part.
-This is also clear when visually comparing the $i$-band image and the 2-D \ser{} model in Fig. \ref{fig:profile}: Zangetsu seems to show ``sharper edges'' than the model, which could be related to the physical process that also causes the morphological distortion.
+At the same time, Zangetsu does show a distorted morphology, as evidenced by the asymmetric light distributions in all optical bands and the residual image of the 2-D \ser{} model (see the bottom-right panel of Figure \ref{fig:profile}).
+Also, despite the low S/N, there is evidence that Zangetsu's outer surface brightness profile falls more sharply than the \ser{} model, suggesting an even lower \ser{} index for the outer part, which could be related to the physical process that also causes the morphological distortion.